intel/neural-compressor/docs/tuning_strategies.md

 `Exhaustive` strategy is used to sequentially traverse all possible tuning configurations in a tuning space.
 From the perspective of the impact on performance, we currently only traverse all possible quantize tuning configs.
-Fallback datatypes are not included.
+Same reason as `Bayesian`, fallback datatypes are not included for now.

 #### Usage